DMacMakes/dmdocs/content/en/torrens/ise102/week10/index.md

 1. Scroll to the `playSnake` function
 2. Change the value we're passing to `the textpixels::setFps` to **23**.
-3. Change `moveEveryNFrames` to 1, so we move every frame.
+3. Change `slithers.moveIntervald` to 1, so we move every frame.
 3. Try it out, see what it's like to cross the screen in about 1.5 seconds.

 {{< imgcard code_snake_fps>}}